 Field Action Wrap long comment lines at Type in the number of characters to allow in a comment line before wrapping the text to the next line.
 Auto Layout Diagram on Import Click on the drop-down arrow and select if and when a diagram is automatically generated on code import.
+Default Layout Diagram type Click on the drop-down arrow and select the layout type to apply to diagrams generated from code.
 Output files use both CR & LF Select the checkbox to include carriage returns and line feeds; set this option according to what operating system is currently in use, as code might not render correctly.
 Prompt when synchronizing (reversing) Select the checkbox to display a prompt when synchronization occurs.
 Remove hard breaks from comments on import Select the checkbox to remove hard breaks from commented sections on importation.
 Auto generate role names when creating code Select the checkbox to generate role names when creating code.
 Do not generate members where association direction is 'Unspecified' Select the checkbox to prevent generation of members if the Association direction is unspecified.
-Create dependencies for operation returns and parameter types Select the checkbox to generate dependencies for operation returns and parameter types.
-Comments: Generate Select the checkbox to generate comments.
+Create dependencies for operation returns and Select the checkbox to generate dependencies for operation returns and parameter types.

+parameter types Comments: Generate Select the checkbox to generate comments.
 Comments: Reverse Select the checkbox to generate reverse comments.
 Remove prefixes when generating Get/Set properties Type in the prefixes, separated by semi-colons, used in your variable naming conventions, to be removed in the variables' corresponding get/set functions.
 Treat as suffixes Select the checkbox to use the prefixes defined in the 'Remove prefixes when generating Get/Set properties' field as suffixes.
 Capitalized Attribute Name for Properties Select the checkbox to capitalize attribute names for properties.
 Use 'Is' for Boolean property Get() Select the checkbox to use the Is keyword for the Boolean property Get().